|

 to have been demystified and it offers an explanation for their ritual

-of human sacrifice.
-It has to do with weather conditions.
+This demise has to do with weather conditions.

-well-known El Niño, which brings alternating periods of
+The recurring weather phenomenon of El Niño, which brings alternating periods of

 shattered the Moche society.

-faith in their religious beliefs and their ability to
+faith in their religious beliefs.

 fishing.